raphaelstolt/lean-package-validator/README.md

 alias lpv='~/.config/composer/vendor/bin/lean-package-validator $@'
 ```

-The LeanPackageValidator also can be installed locally to a project which allows
+The lean package validator also can be installed locally to a project which allows
 further utilisation via [Composer scripts](https://getcomposer.org/doc/articles/scripts.md).

 ``` bash